Standards, Vol. 1

+Standards, Vol. 1 is an album by American jazz pianist Keith Jarrett recorded over two days in January 1983 and released on ECM on cassette and LP later that year—a session which also produced Changes (1984) and Standards, Vol. 2 (1985).
+The trio features rhythm section Gary Peacock and Jack DeJohnette, the first release by the long-standing "Standards Trio".

 In 2008 the two Standards albums and Changes were collected into a boxed set, Setting Standards: New York Sessions.

 Background

 Keith Jarrett, Gary Peacock and Jack DeJohnette had originally worked together on a 1977 album headlined by Peacock, Tales of Another, coming back together in 1983 when producer Manfred Eicher proposed a trio album to Jarrett.
 Jarrett approached Peacock and DeJohnette with the idea of performing standards, which was greatly contrary to the contemporary jazz scene of the early 1980s.
 In a 2008 interview with the San Francisco Chronicle, Jarrett recalled his reasons for wanting to record standards.
 "This material was so damn good," he said, "and why was everyone ignoring it and playing clever stuff that sounds all the same?"
 He told Salon in 2000 that "[a] valuable player doesn't have to play anything new to have value, because it's not about the material, it's about the playing."

 The three joined in a studio in Manhattan, New York City for a 21/2 day session during which they recorded enough material for three albums, the two Standards volumes and Changes.
 For that session, as in subsequent, the trio did not rehearse or pre-plan their playlist.

-DeJohnette, also speaking to the San Francisco Chronicle, recalled that the trio had agreed to "do this until we don't feel like doing this anymore".
-In 2008, the trio celebrated its 25th anniversary, becoming during that time "the preeminent jazz group interpreting standards".
+DeJohnette, also speaking to the San Francisco Chronicle, recalled that the trio had agreed to "do this until we don't feel like doing this anymore."
+In 2008, the trio celebrated its 25th anniversary, becoming during that time "the preeminent jazz group interpreting standards."